MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Partner/New-MgTenantRelationshipDelegatedAdminRelationship.md

     - `[Status <String>]`: delegatedAdminAccessAssignmentStatus
   - `[AccessDetails <IMicrosoftGraphDelegatedAdminAccessDetails>]`: delegatedAdminAccessDetails
   - `[ActivatedDateTime <DateTime?>]`: The date and time in ISO 8601 format and in UTC time when the relationship became active.
 Read-only.
+  - `[AutoExtendDuration <TimeSpan?>]`:
   - `[CreatedDateTime <DateTime?>]`: The date and time in ISO 8601 format and in UTC time when the relationship was created.
 Read-only.
   - `[Customer <IMicrosoftGraphDelegatedAdminRelationshipCustomerParticipant>]`: delegatedAdminRelationshipCustomerParticipant
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The display name of the customer tenant as set by Azure AD.
+    - `[DisplayName <String>]`: The display name of the customer tenant as set by Microsoft Entra ID.
 Read-only
-    - `[TenantId <String>]`: The Azure AD-assigned tenant ID of the customer tenant.
+    - `[TenantId <String>]`: The Microsoft Entra ID-assigned tenant ID of the customer tenant.
   - `[DisplayName <String>]`: The display name of the relationship used for ease of identification.
-Must be unique across all delegated admin relationships of the partner.
-This is set by the partner only when the relationship is in the created status and cannot be changed by the customer.
+Must be unique across all delegated admin relationships of the partner and is set by the partner only when the relationship is in the created status and can't be changed by the customer.
   - `[Duration <TimeSpan?>]`: The duration of the relationship in ISO 8601 format.
 Must be a value between P1D and P2Y inclusive.
-This is set by the partner only when the relationship is in the created status and cannot be changed by the customer.
+This is set by the partner only when the relationship is in the created status and can't be changed by the customer.
   - `[EndDateTime <DateTime?>]`: The date and time in ISO 8601 format and in UTC time when the status of relationship changes to either terminated or expired.
 Calculated as endDateTime = activatedDateTime + duration.
 Read-only.
   - `[LastModifiedDateTime <DateTime?>]`: The date and time in ISO 8601 format and in UTC time when the relationship was last modified.
 Read-only.
   - `[Operations <IMicrosoftGraphDelegatedAdminRelationshipOperation[]>]`: The long running operations associated with the delegated admin relationship.